paullabonne/BayesMultiMode/README.md

 `BayesMultiMode` also works on MCMC output generated using external software.
-The function `bayes_mixture()` creates an object of class `BayesMixture` which can then be used as input in the mode inference function `bayes_mode()`.
+The function `bayes_mixture()` creates an object of class `bayes_mixture` which can then be used as input in the mode inference function `bayes_mode()`.
 Here is an example using cyclone intensity data (Knapp et al. 2018) and the `BNPmix` package for estimation.
 More examples can be found